 - Aspartate transaminase (AST)

-Elevated liver enzymes may be discovered during routine blood testing.
+Elevated liver enzymes might be discovered during routine blood testing.
 In most cases, liver enzyme levels are only mildly and temporarily elevated.
 Most of the time, elevated liver enzymes don't signal a chronic, serious liver problem.

 Many diseases and conditions can contribute to elevated liver enzymes.
-Your doctor determines the specific cause of your elevated liver enzymes by reviewing your medications, your signs and symptoms and, in some cases, other tests and procedures.
+Your doctor determines the cause by reviewing your medications, your signs and symptoms and, in some cases, other tests and procedures.

 - Friedman LS.
-Approach to the patient with abnormal liver and biochemical function tests. http://www.uptodate.com/home.
-Accessed April 15, 2015.
+Approach to the patient with abnormal liver and biochemical function tests. https://www.uptodate.com/contents/search.
+Accessed Jan.
+17, 2020.